 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Best used film cameras

-The beauty of the Nikon F100 is that it’s accessible for a range of different photographers and experience levels.
+The beauty of the Nikon F100 is that it’s accessible to a range of different photographers and experience levels.
 If you're a beginner or an intermediate snapper, it's pretty easy to get your hands dirty thanks to the comprehensive PASM (Program, Aperture Priority, Shutter Priority, Manual) modes.

-The magnesium body gives the camera a strength and durability without weighing it down – despite its size, it comes in at just 785g.
+The magnesium body gives the camera strength and durability without weighing it down – despite its size, it comes in at just 785g.
 That may in part come down to the fact that the back of the camera is formed from plastic.

-Autofocus is expertly controlled through the use of the Multi-CAM1300 AF system, which gives a wide AF coverage with five separate points (top, bottom, centre, left and right).
+Autofocus is expertly controlled through the use of the Multi-CAM1300 AF system, which gives a wide AF coverage with five separate points (top, bottom, center, left, and right).
 Such a powerful AF system (at least, powerful for the time) means shooting fast and maintaining sharpness is certainly possible.
 Thankfully, the F100 captures photos at 4.5 frames per second, or up to 5 AF FPS, with the MB-15 battery grip, too.